Joe34441/SignalLost/README.md

 # SignalLost

-- you are a robot navigating through an abandoned area, having to keep connected to a signal source to move. puzzle themed game, dont lose signal or you'll be unable to move, game over.
+- You are a newly developed robot, the developers are testing their new Artificial Intelligence by putting you through tests to examine your problem solving ability.
+Navigate through the tests without losing signal, or your current iteration will be marked as a failure.

 <br />

 - move with WASD
 - control your two hands with left and right mouse button.
-Click to shoot out your hands, interacting with mechanics to beat the level
+Click to shoot out your hands, interacting with mechanics to beat each level
-  - hold click - hand shoots out, stays at the destination if it makes contact with an object
+  - hold click - hand shoots out, stays at the destination if it makes contact with a signal source, or grabs onto an interactable object if hit
-  - release click - hand returns with object (if possible), or hand just returns if it was on a source object (e.g. signal source)
+  - release click - hand returns, with object if grabbed
-  -

 <br />
 <br />